 We are living in a machine world and machines have taken over the workforce.
 Machines get the work done faster and in most cases, cheaper and better than the "human" workforce and that explains why so many companies today are cutting their workforce and adding more and more machines.
 Machines are great and there is no doubt about it.
 However, there is no better machine than the human brain.
 In other words, there are some certain errors only humans and not machines can fix.

-Outsourcing in this case is another business strategy adopted by some western companies to enable them "escape" those high costs of wages in advanced countries.
-In other words, these companies have managed to find ways and means of getting human beings to do the jobs machines cannot do but at very cheap prices quite cheaper in most cases than even the costs of repairing those manufacturing machines.
+Outsourcing in this case is another business strategy adopted by some western companies to enable them escape those "high costs" of employee wages.
+In other words, these companies have managed to come up with ways and means of getting human beings to do the jobs machines cannot do but at very cheap prices --- infact, cheaper in most cases than even the costs of repairing those manufacturing machines.
 In short, advanced countries are turning the poor third world workforce into "advanced" machines working all day and nights just for "grease" to grease their joints and nothing more.

 So at the end of the day, these western companies make huge profits while the poor third world workforce continues to get even poorer.
 Because there are so many of us "advanced" machines (the poor third world workforce) in poor third world countries to get the work done for them (those western companies), these western companies don't even think about repairing some of us the "advanced" machines (who get their work done for them at very cheap prices) repaired when we break down.
-They just dump us and go out there for fresh "advanced" machines who can get the work done even faster for them.
+They just dump us and go out there for even more "advanced" machines who can get the work done even faster for them.

 These outsourcing western companies don't care about our working conditions and don't care about our welfare.
 They only care about getting the work done on time so they can reap their huge profits.
-Just a few days ago, about 1200 people died in Bangladesh with several others severely injured and some still missing when a manufacturing building collapsed on top of some poor workers who worked under barbaric conditions inside that horrible building (outsourcing center).
+Just a few days ago, about 1200 people died in Bangladesh with several others severely injured and some still missing when a manufacturing building collapsed on top of some poor workers who worked under barbaric conditions inside that horrific building (outsourcing center).
 The world got to know our story but unfortunately, it was too late for those our poor Bangladeshi brothers and sisters who lost their lives.
 May the good Lord grant them eternal rest.